choderalab/yank/docs/analysis.rst

 Automatic Analysis
 ^^^^^^^^^^^^^^^^^^

-YANK looks at a simulation output directory, and makes automatic choices based on best practices and procedures.
+YANK looks at a simulation output directory and makes automatic choices based on best practices and procedures.
 All the steps taken here are outlined above and in order.
 You can use this ``yank analyze`` facility, even when YANK is running.